lyhue1991/eat_tensorflow2_in_30_days/README.md

 **If you find this book helpful and want to support the author, please give a star ⭐️ to this repository and don't forget to share it to your friends 😊**

-Please leave comments in the WeChat official account "Python与算法之美" (Elegant Python and Algorithms) if you want to communicate with the author about the content.
+Please leave comments in the WeChat official account "Python与算法之美" (Elegance of Python and Algorithms) if you want to communicate with the author about the content.
 The author will try best to reply given the limited time available.

 ![image.png](./data/Python与算法之美logo.jpg)